Minneapolis protesters vent their outrage after an ICE officer kills a woman

 “They are already trying to spin this as an action of self-defense,” Frey said.
 “Having seen the video myself, I wanna tell everybody directly, that is bullshit.”

-The head of the Minnesota Bureau of Criminal Apprehension said Thursday that the U.S. attorney’s office had barred it from taking part in the investigation.
+Minnesota authorities had expected to work with the FBI on the shooting investigation.
+But the state Bureau of Criminal Apprehension said Thursday that the U.S. attorney’s office changed course Wednesday and barred it from taking part.

-BCA Superintendent Drew Evans said in a statement that after the agency consulted with the Hennepin County Attorney’s Office, the U.S. attorney’s office and the FBI following the shooting, it was decided that the BCA Force Investigations Unit would conduct a joint investigation with the FBI.
-But he said the FBI later informed the BCA that the U.S. attorney’s office had changed the plan.

-“The investigation would now be led solely by the FBI, and the BCA would no longer have access to the case materials, scene evidence or investigative interviews necessary to complete a thorough and independent investigation,” Evans wrote.

 “Without complete access to the evidence, witnesses and information collected, we cannot meet the investigative standards that Minnesota law and the public demands.
-As a result, the BCA has reluctantly withdrawn from the investigation.
-The BCA Force Investigations Unit was designed to ensure consistency, accountability and public confidence, none of which can be achieved without full cooperation and jurisdictional clarity,” he wrote.
+As a result, the BCA has reluctantly withdrawn from the investigation," Superintendent Drew Evans said in a statement.

+Minnesota Gov. Tim Walz on Thursday demanded that the state be allowed to take part, as it would be the only way the public could be confident in its findings, noting it would be “very, very difficult for Minnesotans" to accept that an investigation that excludes the state could be fair.

+“And I say that only because people in positions of power have already passed judgment from the president to the vice president to Kristi Noem, have stood and told you things that are verifiably false, verifiably inaccurate,” Walz said.

 The shooting marked a dramatic escalation of the latest in a series of immigration enforcement operations in major cities under the Trump administration.
 Wednesday's is at least the fifth death linked to the crackdowns.